 During the months of our hands-on testing, we used these sets in as many ways as we could imagine.
 We went alpine climbing in the Tetons, picnicking in New York's Catskills, and even took some on an expedition to Chile.
 We even boiled water for ten days straight while fastpacking in the world's high latitudes, exploring Iceland and areas beyond.
 We looked at the different features, the handles, and simply how easy it is to use while cooking and serving food.

-We used every single piece in every single set to determine their versatility and practicality.
-The MSR Quick 2 System, MSR Ceramic, and Primus Prime Tech 2.3 rank the highest within this category for its versatility both in the campground and on the backpacking trail.
-All these pots still performed well during our scrambled egg test and were very easy to clean.
-Often, we find a skillet unnecessary for overnight backpacking trips, and due to how well the Quick 2 System scrambled an egg without one, we felt like anyone could do without a pan on short car camping excursions.
+We used every piece in every set to determine its versatility and practicality.
+The GSI Outdoors Pinnacle Dualist HS, MSR Trail Lite Duo Cook Set, MSR Quick 2 System, MSR Ceramic, and Primus Prime Tech 2.3 rank the highest within this category for their versatility both in the campground and on the trail.
+All these pots performed well during our scrambled egg test and were very easy to clean.
+Often, we find a skillet is unnecessary for overnight backpacking trips.
+And because of how well the MSR Quick 2 System and GSI Pinnacle Dualist HS scrambled an egg without one, we feel like anyone can do without a pan for short camping excursions.

 The Winterial Camping Cookware and Pot Set receives a high score for its versatility.
 You can easily shed some pounds from this set by leaving several pieces behind.
 It has a dedicated frying pan, but the thin, anodized aluminum construction doesn't lend itself very well to egg cooking.

 The features of a camping cook set vary considerably.
-Some of the sets we tested are as simple as two pots and a lid with the corresponding handle.
+Some sets we tested are as simple as two pots and a lid with the corresponding handle.
 For spartan kits like this, you will need to add everything else in.
-The MSR Trail Mini Duo is one pot, one lid, a plastic bowl, a pot gripping pliers, and a bag.
+The MSR Trail Mini Duo is one pot, one lid, a plastic bowl, pot-gripping pliers, and a bag.
 The pot is equipped with a removable rubber band around the upper portion as another grip option.
-This set of features, plus your stove and fuel, is all a team of two needs on an ultralight backpacking trip, provided their food is correspondingly simple and light.
+This set of features, plus your stove and fuel, are all a team of two needs on an ultralight backpacking trip, provided their food is correspondingly simple and light.

 On the other hand, some products incorporate all but the food, at least for basic camp cooking.
 For even slightly more elaborate culinary pursuits, you will need to supplement every one of the products with at least a sharp knife.
 Most will need additional spoons and forks.
 In short, there is no "one-stop-shop" regarding camping cookware.
 Some products save you some shopping, but all require some more thought.
 The degree to which you need to select other features depends on which kit you choose.

 Let's examine what your typical camping kitchen should include.
 A lightweight backpacking cook kit might have one pot for boiling water for every 2-4 people and a spoon for each person.
 Everyone can then eat out of their freeze-dried food bag and drink from their water bottles.
-At the other end of the spectrum, gourmet "glamping" menus and kitchens require cookware that could just be taken from your home kitchen.
+At the other end of the spectrum, gourmet "glamping" menus and kitchens require cookware that you could just take from your home kitchen.
 In between is the sweet spot.
-Whether car camping, base camping, or collecting a kit that will work for all of these and can be selected as a subset of backpacking, you need the following.
+Whether camping or collecting a kit that will work for all of these and can be selected as a subset of backpacking, you need the following.

-Assuming a cooking group of 2-3 people, you need a couple of pots around 1.5-2 liters, with lids and handles.
+Assuming a cooking group of 2-3 people, you need a couple of pots, around 1.5-2 liters, with lids and handles.
 A frying pan with a lid is essential to most people.
 A cutting board, knife, and serving spoon/ladle round out the group gear.
 Each camper needs a bowl or deep plate, a cup for hot and cold liquids, a spoon, and a fork (or a spork).
 In assembling this standard kitchen kit, you have two primary options in our review.
-You can choose your pot set and then add the rest on your own, or you can pick a kit that includes at least some of the additional accessories.
+You can choose your pot set and then add the rest on your own, or you can pick a kit with at least some additional accessories.

 Under half of the cook sets we tested are two pots, lid(s) and handle(s).
 All of these products have no additional features.
 You will need to acquire a cutting board, knife, cutlery, bowls, and cups for each.
 In most cases, you will also choose to add a frying pan.
 The Primus PrimeTech 2.3L or the MSR Ceramic are great examples of this type of set.